KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 1. filling the voids in both; DSM and DTM
 2. using raster calculation to substract DTM from DSM

+The end result is a raster that shows the hight of objects relatively to the ground surface.

 Notes:
-1. In case of multiple DSM and DTM rasters, enable the Mosaic to Raster definition first.
+In case of multiple DSM and DTM rasters, enable the Mosaic to Raster definition first.
 As such, do not forget to adjust *in_raster* accordingly: